Amanda Bynes: 2006–2010: Mainstream stardom and acting retirement

-Bynes' next role was in another comedy, Sydney White, released in 2007.
+Bynes' next role was in another comedy, Sydney White, also released in 2007.
 The film was a critical and commercial failure, although Bynes' performance was praised.
 Review aggregator site Rotten Tomatoes wrote "Amanda Bynes is charming, but Sydney White is a poorly adapted take on Snow White, relying on tired ethnic stereotypes laughs."
-In 2008, she appeared in the Lifetime Television movie Living Proof as the student assistant of Harry Connick, Jr.'s character.
+In 2008, she appeared in the Lifetime television movie Living Proof as the student assistant of Harry Connick, Jr.'s character.
 The film and the cast were praised.
 Also in 2008, Bynes voiced Anna in the Family Guy episode "Long John Peter".
+In March 2009, Bynes alongside Tim Peper, Stephanie Lemelin, and Baron Vaughn filmed the ABC pilot Canned, where she captured the role of Sarabeth.
+The workplace comedy followed a group of friends that were all fired on the same day.
+She was also set to star in the romantic comedy Post Grad, but she dropped out and was replaced by Alexis Bledel amid rumors that she was having difficulties.

-In 2009, Bynes was set to star in the comedy Post Grad, but she dropped out and was replaced by Alexis Bledel amid rumors that she was having difficulties.
-The following year, she co-starred alongside the then-relatively unknown Emma Stone in the comedy Easy A. She played Marianne Bryant, the president of a high school Bible study club who becomes the personal nemesis of Stone's character.
+In January 2010, Bynes posed for the cover of Maxim for their February issue.
+In June, Bynes announced via Twitter that she would retire from acting.
+The following month, she seemingly retracted her previous statement by tweeting, "i've unretired"; and concurrently posted an advertisement for her upcoming film, Easy A, in which she would co-star alongside then-relatively unknown Emma Stone.
+She played Marianne Bryant, the president of a high school Bible study club who becomes the personal nemesis of Stone's character.
 The film was a critical and commercial success, with Stone and Bynes receiving critical praise for their performances.
-In the same year, Bynes started shooting the Farrelly Brothers comedy film Hall Pass, but dropped out of the film and was replaced by Alexandra Daddario.
-Later in 2010, Bynes announced an indefinite hiatus from acting.
+In the same year, Bynes started shooting the Farrelly brothers comedy film Hall Pass, but dropped out and was replaced by Alexandra Daddario.
+In a September 2012 interview, Bynes clarified her acting status, telling People, "I am retired as an actor.
+I am moving to New York to launch my career.
+I am going to do a fashion line."

-2018–present: Post-hiatus
+2018–present: Other ventures

-In June 2018, Bynes considered returning to acting, but nothing happened at that time.
+In June 2018, Bynes considered returning to acting, but nothing has happened since.

-Bynes was set to reunite with former All That cast members at '90s Con in March 2023, her first public appearance since the end of her conservatorship the previous year, but she did not attend due to illness.
 In December 2023, Bynes debuted as the co-host of an interview-style podcast, Amanda Bynes & Paul Sieminski: The Podcast, but she left after one episode to "get [her] manicurist license and have a consistent job".
+In December 2024, she hosted a pop-up art show in West Hollywood, showcasing her collaborative work with fashion designer and artist Austin Babbitt.

-In April 2025, Bynes joined OnlyFans, an internet content subscription service popular with adult models, in order to speak with fans and not post "any sleazy content".
+In April 2026, Bynes signed with Create Music Group, and released her EDM trap single "Girlfriend" featuring Fenix Flexin.